freeCodeCamp/freeCodeCamp/guide/english/bash/bash-mv/index.md

 Commonly used options:
 - `-f` to force move them and overwrite files without checking with the user.
 - `-i` to prompt confirmation before overwriting files.
+- `-n` to not overwrite an existing file.
 ### More Information:
 * [Wikipedia](https://en.wikipedia.org/wiki/Mv)